eiffel-community/community/PROJECTS.md

 ## Project Facts

-The table below lists the projects hosted by Eiffel Community alphabetically. (except the protocol itself) All the projects are placed in to [Sandbox](./PROJECT_LIFECYCLE.md#stage-sandbox) stage by default.
+The table below lists the projects hosted by Eiffel Community alphabetically with the protocol itself listed first.
+All the projects are placed in to [Sandbox](./PROJECT_LIFECYCLE.md#stage-sandbox) stage by default.

 Please see [project lifecycle process](./PROJECT_LIFECYCLE.md) for the project lifecycle and the stages.